rg-engineering/ioBroker.heatingcontrol/README.md

 | as override              | changes from thermostat are taken as override; override time must be set in advance in heatingcontrol.0.Rooms.RoomName.TemperaturOverrideTime
 |                          | if override time is not set, than override is not executed
 | as new profile setting   | changes from thermostat are taken as target temperature for current profile period
-| adjustable per room      | above options can be configured per room. new datapoints will be added to object tree
+| adjustable per room      | above options can be configured per room. datapoint heatingcontrol.0.Rooms.RoomName.ChangesFromThermostatMode defines the mode:
+|                          |               1 - no
+|                          |               2 - as override
+|                          |               3 -  as new profile setting
+|                          | a warnning will appear in log if values lower then 0 or higher then 3 are used

 ## Requirements
 * Node version 8 or higher is required